Norways coast, a fairyland for kids

 And today we can say, it doesn´t rain in Bergen all the time and sometimes 15 % of a sunny weather forecast is enough for a beautiful day here in Norway!

 Do you like to get more updates, information, pictures?
-Go to my facebook site and “like” me!
+Go to my sites on Pinterest, Instagram, TripAdvisor or Facebook and “like” me!
 Or just leave a comment here on this blog.
 I´m happy of any kind of feedback.